TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Introduction

 Despite its simplicity, \name~significantly improves unsupervised saliency detection in images.
 Specifically, it achieves 77.7\%, 62.8\%.
 61.9\% mIoU on the ECSSD~\cite{shi2015hierarchical}, DUTS~\cite{wang2017learning} and DUT-OMRON~\cite{yang2013saliency} respectively, and outperforms the previous state-of-the-art by a margin of 4.4\%, 5.6\% and 5.2\%.
 For unsupervised video segmentation, \name~achieves competitive results on DAVIS~\cite{perazzi2016benchmark}, FBMS~\cite{ochs2013segmentation}, SegTV2~\cite{li2013video}.
 Additionally, \name~also obtains important improvement on unsupervised object discovery.
 For example, \name~outperforms DSS~\cite{melaskyriazi2022deep}, which is a concurrent work, by a margin of 6.1\%, 5.7\%, and 2.6\% respectively on the VOC07~\cite{pascal-voc-2007}, VOC12~\cite{pascal-voc-2012}, COCO20K~\cite{lin2014microsoft}.

 In summary, the main contributions of this paper are as follows: \begin{Itemize}

-\item We describe \name~, a simple and unified approach to segment objects in images and videos without using any human annotations. \footnote{Our implementation is available at \href{https://www.m-psi.fr/Papers/TokenCut2022/}{https://www.m-psi.fr/Papers/TokenCut2022/}.
-An online demo is accessible at \href{https://huggingface.co/spaces/yangtaowang/TokenCut}{https://huggingface.co/spaces/yangtaowang/TokenCut}.}
+\item We describe \name~, a simple and unified approach to segment objects in images and videos that does not require human annotations for training. \footnote{The implementation is available at \href{https://www.m-psi.fr/Papers/TokenCut2022/}{https://www.m-psi.fr/Papers/TokenCut2022/}.
+An online demo is accessible at \href{https://huggingface.co/spaces/yangtaowang/TokenCut}{https://huggingface.co/spaces/yangtaowang/TokenCut} (last access May 2023).}

 \item We show that \name~significantly outperforms previous state-of-the-art methods unsupervised saliency detection and unsupervised object discovery on images.
 As a training-free method, \name~achieves competitive performance on unsupervised video segmentation compared to the state-of-the-art methods.